tomysshadow/YAMosse/README.md

  - `import_preset_file_name`: A string containing the file name to import a preset from (in JSON format.)
  - `export_preset_file_name`: A string containing the file name to export a preset to (in JSON format.)
  - `output_file_name`: A string containing the output file name for a YAMScan.
- - `options_attrs`: A dictionary where the keys are option names and the values are their corresponding literal Python values.
+ - `options_attrs`: A dictionary where the keys are option names and the values are their corresponding values (as Python types, **not** JSON strings.)

 # FAQ